In all criminal prosecutions, the accused shall enjoy the right to ...be informed of the nature and cause of the accusation....

 In contemporary American law, the notice and specificity requirement has taken on a largely ministerial character.
 Although indictments are required to state clearly the statutory offense being charged, the courts routinely refuse to enforce the requirement by requiring hypertechnical specificity.
 Generally, a charging instrument will be sufficient if it recites the offense in the terms of the statute allegedly violated (including all the elements of the crime) and identifies the date of the offense and the individuals alleged to have violated the law.
 Hamling v.
 United States (1974).

-Thus, though no longer a practical basis for a defendant’s challenge to his indictment, the clause continues to have enduring practical day-to-day effects on the administration of justice.
+Thus, though no longer a practical basis for a defendant’s challenge to his indictment, the Arraignment Clause has enduring practical effects on the administration of justice.
 It is the constitutional foundation, for example, of the continuing requirement that every defendant be arraigned on charges and have the indictment read to him; it lies behind every defendant’s request for a bill of particulars, providing more specification for the charges; and it is the underlying basis for every challenge to the sufficiency of an indictment as vague or containing multiple charges in a single count.
+If arraignment is unreasonably delayed, that delay may even form a basis for suppressing a defendant’s pre-arraignment confession.
+Corley v.
+United States (2009).
 Thus, the constitutional requirement to be “informed of the nature and cause of the accusation” has become internalized by the judicial system and is interwoven into the fabric of daily procedure.

 Laurence A. Brenner, Requiem for Miranda: The Rehnquist Court's Voluntariness Doctrine in Historical Perspective, 67 Wash.
 U. L.Q.
 59 (1988)